panoplymedia/challenges/sales_admin/README.md

 ## Other Considerations and Improvements
 - Implement Unit testing
+- Stronger data validation for imports
 - Better UX on the upload button.
 Currently it returns an unhandled error if the button is pressed before selecting a file.
 The button should be inactive until that point, and flash messages should be used if unsupported filetypes are uploaded to the app
-- Add validation to objects upon import so that merchant, customer, and product rows are not duplicated
 - Auth, with roles enabling object editing and deletion
+- Cache middleware in the app to reduce db queries and improve response times